Contents at a glance

 Frequently Asked Questions

-In this part of the article, I will be going over the most frequent questions, which are asked by the potential buyers.
-If you have a question, which is not covered here, feel free to send it to me via the Contact page, or using the comment form below this article.
+In this part of the article, I will be going over the most frequent questions buyers are asking.
+If you have a question that I haven’t covered here, feel free to send it to me via the Contact page, or using the comment form below this article.
 I will do my best to answer the question and will publish it here.

 Now let’s start with the questions!